agasthik/aws-csa-2017/README.md

 ### S3 Versioning

   - Once versioning is turned on it cannot be removed.
-It can only be disabled.
+It can only be suspended.
 To remove versioning, you have to create a new bucket and transfer all files from old to new

   - For newer version of an object, you still have to set permissions to allow access.
 It is disabled by default even if previous version is public.